Search

 Templates define the shape of a report: which filters are presented to the user, with what defaults, and which columns appear in the result.

-Anchore Enterprise ships a set of system templates as starting points — for example, “Images Affected by Vulnerability”, “Images Failing Policy Evaluation”, and “Tags by Vulnerability”.
+Anchore Enterprise ships a set of system templates as starting points, for example “Images Affected by Vulnerability”, “Images Failing Policy Evaluation”, and “Tags by Vulnerability”.
 System templates cannot be modified, but you can copy any of them into a user template and tailor the filter and column set to your team’s needs.

 Templates and reports are both account-scoped.
 Templates created by other users in the same account are visible and can be used as a starting point for further customization.

-Search via the API
+Search Container Images with the API

 The Query API is the programmatic surface for zero-day investigation and tooling integrations.
 Two endpoints cover the common patterns: look up a vulnerability by ID, or find images containing a specific package version.

-When the vulnerability record is incomplete — common in the first hours after disclosure — search by the affected package version directly.
+When the vulnerability record is incomplete, common in the first hours after disclosure, search by the affected package version directly.
 The classic example: locate every image with a vulnerable version of k8s.io/ingress-nginx.

 curl -X GET \

-'{anchore-url}/v2/query/images/by-package?name=k8s.io%2Fingress-nginx&package_type=go&version=v1.11.0' \
+'https://my-anchore.example.com/v2/query/images/by-package?name=k8s.io%2Fingress-nginx&package_type=go&version=v1.11.0' \

 -H 'accept: application/json'